hugorbarbosa/cpp-project-template/README.md

 ## Tests

-To run the unit tests, use the commands below:
+To compile and run the tests, use the commands below:

 ```sh
 $ cd <project-directory>